 Cauliflower Rice Kitchari

-A one-pot Indian recipe inspired by the traditional Ayurvedic dish Kitchari, this dish substitutes cauliflower rice for the usual basmati rice and goes well with roasted vegetables or more grains.
-The traditional dish is typically made for someone who's not feeling well and this version from Minimalist Baker would make for a comforting dinner when you're feeling under the weather.
-Prepared in just one dish, you'll need serrano peppers, diced tomatoes, cauliflower rice, and plenty of flavorful seasonings.
+This dish substitutes cauliflower rice for the usual basmati rice and goes well with roasted vegetables.
+The Minimalist Baker recipe is prepared in just one dish, and you'll need serrano peppers, diced tomatoes, cauliflower rice, and plenty of flavorful seasonings.
 Serve up the hearty, healing food with roasted beets, sweet potatoes, and cilantro.

-For the uninitiated, Badami paneer combines curry, a type of Indian cheese, and almond gravy for a soothing, rich dish that's sure to impress.
+Badami paneer combines curry, a type of Indian cheese, and almond gravy for a soothing, rich dish that's sure to impress.
 This recipe from Playful Cooking calls for almonds—you'll need to soak them in water and peel of the skin—bite-size chunks of paneer, onion, tomato, and extra flavor from ingredients like fennel seeds, cloves, coriander, and turmeric.
-When it's all prepared, the easy Indian recipe takes just 20 minutes to cook.
+When it's all prepped, the easy Indian recipe takes just 20 minutes to cook.

 Slow Cooker Potato and Cauliflower Curry

-What could be easier than an Indian-inspired recipe that all come together in a slow cooker?
+What could be easier than an Indian-inspired recipe that all comes together in a slow cooker?
 This potato and cauliflower curry from Half Baked Harvest practically cooks itself.
-All you'll have to do is toss the yummy ingredients into the slow cooker and wait.
+All you'll have to do is toss the ingredients into the slow cooker and wait.
 It calls for Thai red curry paste, coconut milk, vegetable broth, soy sauce, pomegranate molasses, potatoes, cauliflower, spinach, and a variety of spices.
-With just 10 minutes of prep before you let the dish sit in the slow cooker for five hours, this Indian recipe is almost too easy.

-In just a half hour, you can make Kati rolls with curried cauliflower, an easy Indian recipe from Salt & Wind.
+In just 30 minutes, you can make Kati rolls with curried cauliflower, an easy Indian recipe from Salt & Wind.
 The vegetarian meal is essentially the Indian version of a burrito.
 It calls for ingredients like cauliflower, red-skinned potatoes, baby peas, yellow onion, serrano chile, and spices all rolled up in soft flatbreads.
 You can use anything from roti or naan to lavash or tortillas to wrap together your creation.

 Chicken Tikka Masala

 You can make one of the most popular Indian dishes—chicken tikka masala—for dinner tonight with this easy recipe from Playful Cooking.
 The most challenging part of preparing the meal is making the Makhni sauce.
-Although it calls for many ingredients, you can make a big batch of it and freeze it for later.
 Other than that, you'll simply prepare grilled chicken and curry.
 The rest comes together in a snap—30 minutes to be exact.

 Indian Butter Chicken

 In order to make this easy Indian butter chicken created by The Modern Proper, you'll start by marinating chicken breast in Greek yogurt.
 This makes the chicken extra tender.
-Then you'll add seasonings like tikka masala and ginger before letting the chicken sit some more.
-Use a dutch oven to finish off the meat by melting on a buttery yogurt spread and even more spices.
-The result is a healthy, easy Indian-inspired meal.
+Then you'll add seasonings like tikka masala and ginger.
+The result is a healthy, easy, Indian-inspired meal.
 Serve the chicken over rice and with a side of naan.

 Spiced Lamb Biryani Rice Dish